 - The lactation break must be treated as time worked if the employee is not "completely relieved from duty" during the break.

-Whether these two pronouncements are permissible or even entirely correct under the FLSA is subject to debate, as is the effect of DOL's having announced them in an informal "Fact Sheet".
+Whether these two pronouncements are permissible or even entirely correct under the FLSA is subject to debate, as is the effect of USDOL's having announced them in an informal "Fact Sheet".
 Even so, legal uncertainty, the possible impact of laws other than the FLSA, human-resources considerations, and prudence suggest that employers would be wise to follow them pending further developments under the amendment.

 The Fact Sheet also clarifies how the "fewer than 50 employees" threshold must be determined in the exception for small employers who are prepared to prove that complying with the requirement causes undue hardship.
-DOL says that all employees who work for the covered employer must be counted – not just those who work at a particular worksite.
+USDOL says that all employees who work for the covered employer must be counted – not just those who work at a particular worksite.
 That is, employers whose total number of employees is 50 or more are precluded from even trying to invoke this exception.